loopwerk/loopwerk.io/content/articles/2024-10-26-drf-vs-ninja.md

 ]
 ```

 With that little bit of code in place we can access the URL `/api/campaigns/1/characters/` to fetch all characters that belong to campaign 1.
 We can POST to `/api/campaigns/1/characters/` to create a new character, we can PUT to `/api/campaigns/1/characters/1/` to edit a character and DELETE to `/api/campaigns/1/characters/1/` to, you guessed it, delete a character.
-All this functionality which such a super simple `ModelViewSet` subclass: this is absolutely one of the best features of DRF.
+All this functionality with such a super simple `ModelViewSet` subclass: this is absolutely one of the best features of DRF.

 However, there are some problems to fix: